MenloOne/townhall/README.md

 ### Testing

-For testing the town hall dapp:
+For testing the TownHall dapp:

       yarn test